Table of Contents

 Maximizing Income and Assets for a Healthy Spouse

-For married couples in which just one spouse is applying for Medicaid, there are spousal impoverishment rules in place.
+For married couples in which just one spouse is applying for nursing home Medicaid or a home and community based services Medicaid waiver, there are spousal impoverishment rules in place.
 These are intended to prevent the healthy spouse, also called a well spouse or community spouse, from having too little from which to live.
 Medicaid attorneys help married couples to maximize the community spouse resource allowance (the amount of assets the non-Medicaid applicant spouse is able to retain of the couples’ joint assets) and the monthly maintenance needs allowance (monthly income that can be transferred from the applicant spouse to the non-applicant spouse).

 What Medicaid Attorneys Don’t Do?